cirill-junior/calorie_tracker_oop/README.md

 4. Calorie intake - drop down with input fields for name and calorie count
 5. Calori burn rate - drop down with input fields for name and calories burned
 6. Filter for intake and burn

-blue print for project(guidelines) to be added later
+7. blue print for project(guidelines) added in PNG